Bret Bielema Has an $88,000 Super Bowl Ring

 Paul M. Banks is the Founding Editor of The Sports Bank.
 He’s also the author of “Transatlantic Passage: How the English Premier League Redefined Soccer in America,” and “No, I Can’t Get You Free Tickets: Lessons Learned From a Life in the Sports Media Industry.”

-He currently contributes to USA Today’s NFL Wires Network, the Internet Baseball Writers Association of America and RG.
+He currently contributes to USA Today’s NFL Wires Network, RG.org and Ratings.org.
 His past bylines include the New York Daily News, Sports Illustrated and the Chicago Tribune.
-His work has been featured in numerous outlets, including the Wall Street Journal, Forbes, the Washington Post and ESPN.
-You can follow him on Linked In and Twitter.
+His work has been featured in numerous outlets, including the Wall Street Journal, Forbes and the Washington Post.